hashicorp/vault-client-go/docs/Secrets.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	issuerRef := "issuerRef_example" // string | Reference to a existing issuer; either \"default\" for the configured default issuer, an identifier or the name assigned to the issuer. (defaults to "default")
+	issuerRef :=  // string | Reference to a existing issuer; either \"default\" for the configured default issuer, an identifier or the name assigned to the issuer. (defaults to "default")

 	resp, err := client.Secrets.DeletePkiIssuerRefDerPem(context.Background(), issuerRef)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)